 Court ADR Across Illinois is a comprehensive reference for information on court ADR in both the state and federal courts of Illinois.
 To the left, you will find information on Court ADR in Illinois by jurisdiction, practice type and process type.
 In Jurisdiction, you will find information on programs in both Illinois state and federal trial and appellate courts.
 In Practice Area, you will find information IL civil, criminal, family, juvenile, and small claims ADR court programs.
-Finally, in Process Type, you will find information on IL arbitration, mediation, restorative justice, and settlement conference court programs.
+Finally, in Process Type, you will find information on Illinois arbitration, mediation, restorative justice, and settlement conference court programs.

 Leadership and Court ADR Office